HOW TO PRINT

 Import your STL into a slicer of your choice.
 A slicer is a program that takes an object represented by an STL file, and generates the line-by-line code for how the motors of the 3D printer are going to move to make your part.
 We tend to use an open-source slicer made by Ultimaker called Cura, which we highly recommend you use for all printers unless you have a good reason to think something else is better.
 It's free, and should already be installed on Dyson Centre computers.

 Set up the slicer for the relevant printer.
 Our Vanilla printer below, the Ultimaker 2+, is "stock" and has no modifications.
 This means you can select its profile (which refers to the dimensions of the printer and filament, as well as details about what kind of code it needs to run) directly in Cura without doing anything else.
-Our Strawberry printer only requires one very fast modification detailed on its page.
+Our Pistachio and Strawberry printers are also very simple to set up, just follow the details listed on their pages below.
 The other two printers are more complicated, and if you'd like to use them we'd be happy to walk you through it.

 Slice and save the object.
 Cura's default settings are more than sufficient - there are probably about 100 possible tweaks and changes you could make in any combination, and changing these can produce amazing results and effects, but the default settings are a more than sufficient starting point.
 All of our printers currently use an SD card, so just pop it into your or a Dyson computer and Cura should automatically have a "Save to Removable Drive" option.